firasuke/DOTSLASHLINUX/content/post/2017-08-28-The-Linux-Kernel-Configuration-Guide-Part-5.md

             only the emerge job was running.
 And it froze at 80%.
 So I returned to CFQ with 1000hz timer frequency and couldn't be any happier!

-            No matter how many chances I give BFQ, it just keeps failing on me.
+            But recently I switched again to MuQSS/BFQ with 100Hz timer frequency and things are going pretty well latency wise.
+I can browse the web with ease and do another tasks while waiting for my 9 job emerge to finish.

-            For normal desktop/laptop users, CFQ is the best I/O scheduler and it shines alongside CFS on systems with more than 2 cores.
+            For normal desktop/laptop users, CFQ is the best I/O scheduler and it shines alongside CFS on systems with more than 2 cores; therefore, include CONFIG_IOSCHED_CFQ and exclude everything else.

-            Include CONFIG_IOSCHED_CFQ and exclude everything else.
+            However, if you're on a system like gentoo and you do a lot of compiling then responsiveness is a must and BFQ works perfectly for that.
+So simply include CONFIG_IOSCHED_BFQ and exclude everything else.
 ```